 iPay88 was acquired by NTT DATA, a Japanese system integration company in 2015 and continues to strengthen their presence in the ecommerce and mobile commerce field in the whole of South East Asia.

-If you’re only looking for a payment gateway Malaysia FPX feature to accept payment via online banking from customers, then iPay88 comes highly recommended as their current SOHO Plan is FREE with NO SIGNUP FEES, NO YEARLY FEES.
+If you’re only looking for a payment gateway for online store in Malaysia FPX feature to accept payment via online banking and e-wallets from customers, then you can consider iPay88’s Start Up Plan.
+It comes with a one time Setup Fee of RM488 (wef 20 March 2020).

-Bear in mind their FPX rate for the SOHO plan is 3.5% or RM0.60 per transaction whichever is higher.
+Bear in mind their FPX rate for the Start Up Plan is 3.5% or RM0.60 per transaction whichever is higher.

-For credit / debit card processing with iPay88’s SOHO Plan, they’ll be using PayPal to process those payments at a lower transaction rate (3.2%) which is better than you using a direct PayPal account (3.9% + RM2 per transaction).
+For credit card processing (Visa/Master/UnionPay), they’ll be using local banks to process those payments at a lower transaction rate (2.7%) while debit card (Visa/Master) is at 2.5% which is better than you using a direct PayPal account (3.9% + RM2 per transaction).

-These 2 plans come with a Setup Fee of RM488 along with Credit Card Application Fees of RM900 (waived by iPay88 for selected merchants).
+These 2 plans come with a Setup Fee of RM488.
+Merchants who choose their SME Plan will have to pay RM500 for Annual Fee while the Credit Card Application Fees of RM900 is waived by iPay88.

 iPay88 will pay out on a weekly basis to your local bank account but the minimum amount is your iPay88 account must be RM10 for them to do so.